 'I've got an idea' Fund - the fund is looking for ideas that are based on a technical idea or innovation; that could deliver a social or environmental benefit; and that are intriguing, inventive and have an element of fun.
 Individuals, small groups or organisations can apply for funding between £250 and £3,000.
 Applications can be made at any time.

-NEW!
-The Society for Disabled Artists (SODA) Bursaries– support for hospice staff to gain accredited art and music therapy qualifications.
+The Society for Disabled Artists (SODA) Bursaries – support for hospice staff to gain accredited art and music therapy qualifications.
 Applicants can apply for a maximum of 50% of course or module fees, up to £1,500 in any one year, subject to funding being available.
 Match-funding is encouraged.
 Application deadline: applications must be received at least one month before the start of the course or module.

 Environment & Energy